ALRW/prototype-website/PITCHME.md

   number = users.length
   # do a task again and again
   loop do
-    # by default we won't swap anything
+    # create a flag that tells us if we have swapped
     swapped = false
     # repeat the following task all the way through too the last two items
     (number - 1).times do |index|
-      # if the users rank is greater than the next user swap them over and set a flag to signal that we have made a swap
+      # if the users rank is greater than the next user
+      # swap them over and set a flag to signal that we have made a swap
       if users[index]['level'] > users[index + 1]['level']
         users[index], users[index + 1] = users[index + 1], users[index]
         swapped = true
       end
     end
-    # when we have gone through all users without swapping we can break out of the loop
+    # when we have gone through all users without swapping
+    # we can break out of the loop
     break unless swapped
   end
   # give us back our new sorted list of users